ctoruno/LAC-Reports/Outputs/Honduras/Method/Honduras_method.md

                                         <p class="mb-4">
                                             In total, 29 interviewers worked on this project.
 Enumerators worked in groups with 11 supervisors overseeing the project.
 Interviews were conducted in Spanish.
                                             <br><br>
-                                            The supervisory team directly oversaw 410 interviews (20% of the sample) in the field.
-During data validation, 410 interviews were conducted by telephone back-check and 450 interviews were selected for audio review by the central office.
-Additional quality control measures included geo-fencing and checks for abnormal interview length.
-Interviews averaged 37 minutes in length and ranged from 29 to 45 minutes.
+                                            The supervisory team directly oversaw all interviews in the field and validated 23% of all interviews in-person.
+During data processing, 450 interviews (approximately 23% of the sample) were selected for audio review by the central office and 410 interviews (approximately 21% of the sample) were backchecked via telephone.
+Additional quality control measures included geo-fencing, audio quality checks, and checks for abnormal interview length.
+After quality control, 90 interviews were rejected from the final sample.
+Interviews averaged 37 minutes in length and ranged from 30 to 45 minutes.
                                         </p>

                                         <p class="mb-0 c-purple"><b>DATA REVIEW AND JUSTIFICATION</b></p>